found a new home!

 for one too.
 Find a pet to adopt.

-I am housetrained, purebred, a special needs pet, up to date with shots, good with kids, good with dogs, and good with cats.
+I am already spayed, housetrained, purebred, a special needs pet, in need of an experienced adopter, up to date with shots, good with kids, and good with dogs.

-If you are interested in adopting Sudie, you can fill out an application right on our website!
+If you are interested in adopting Layla, you can fill out an application right on our website!
 Go to dreamhappytails.org/adoptform.shtml.
-Sudie 's adoption fee is $275.
+Layla 's adoption fee is $275.
 All adoption fees go directly to veterinary care for DREAM dachshunds.
-Sudie will go to his/her new home microchipped, altered, heartworm tested, and up to date on vaccinations.
+Layla will go to his/her new home microchipped, altered, heartworm tested, and up to date on vaccinations.
 Most dogs' veterinary expenses are greater than our adoption fees.

 DREAM is an all-volunteer rescue group, and we focus on the Atlanta, North Georgia and Savannah area.
 Because we are all volunteers, we can consider applications only within an hour of these areas.
 DREAM does not recommend purebred dachshunds for families with children under 5, or families planning to have children during the dog's lifetime.
 Dachshunds are often not patient with little kids, and kids can accidentally hurt a doxie's back.